 This unit introduces the core concepts of computer networks and the Internet, in particular layered network architecture and models, hardware and software, TCP/IP protocol stack, addressing and routing, wireless networks, network security, and network services and applications.
 It teaches you how modern computer networks and the Internet work, how they are structured, and how they operate.
 The ability to understand, analyse, design, configure and manage computer networks and network services is a requirement for a range of graduate entry information technology positions.
 The unit provides the necessary knowledge and skills for further study in networks, cyber security, computer science and other relevant areas.
 Other advanced-level networks and cyber security units build on this unit by extending your fundamental understanding of computer networks for more complex needs and various network application requirements.

 This is an introductory unit that will provide you with the foundational skills and knowledge required for understanding, designing and analysing information systems.
-The unit aims to develop an appreciation, and an ability to manage, the complexity of contemporary and future information systems and the domains in which they are used.
-Further, it will provide you with the skills to design artefacts, fit for purpose and audience, that can be used to solve real-world problems related to information systems.
+The unit aims to develop an ability to manage the complexity of contemporary and future information systems and the domains in which they are used.
+It will also provide you with the skills to design artefacts, fit for purpose and audience, that can be used to solve real-world problems related to information systems.
 Unit content will play an important role in future units and a wide variety of professional IT activities.
-This unit expands on knowledge acquired in IFB103 IT Systems Design by introducing conceptual modelling techniques that underpin most modern systems modelling languages.
-Subsequent units will build on the conceptual modelling skills learned in this unit, for example, by applying it to the techniques covered in IAB203 BPM and IAB204 Business Requirements Analysis.
+This unit expands on knowledge acquired in IFB103: IT Systems Design by introducing conceptual modelling techniques that underpin most modern systems modelling languages.
+Subsequent units will build on the conceptual modelling skills learned in this unit, for example, by applying it to the techniques covered in IAB203: Business Process Modelling and IAB204: Business Requirements Analysis.

 This unit continues after IAB201 and introduces business process management concepts: how organisations improve their business processes in terms of time, cost and quality.
 It introduces process identification and process discovery.
 Furthermore, it addresses the fundamentals of process modelling: model quality, correctness issues and modelling in BPMN's collaboration and choreography diagrams.
 After this unit, IAB320 continues with other business process improvement steps.